South Atlantic tropical cyclone: Subtropical Storm Raoni

 An extratropical cyclone formed on 26 June 2021, about 520 km east-southeast of Montevideo, Uruguay, associated with a cold airmass that acted over the region.
 On the next day, the cyclone acquired a warm seclusion while intensifying, while it moved westwards and separated from the frontal system it was previously attached to.
 As the system occluded, the seclusion deepened and started to acquire subtropical characteristics, which led it to be designated as a subtropical storm on 29 June.
 It remained unnamed due to it being outside of the Brazilian Navy's area of responsibility.
-By 23:30 UTC on 28 June, the Satellite Products and Services Division of the NESDIS declared the system to have become a tropical storm, based on a Dvorak rating of 3.5, assigning a invest tag to it.
+By 23:30 UTC on 28 June, the Satellite Products and Services Division of the NESDIS declared the system to have become a tropical storm, based on a Dvorak rating of 3.5, assigning an invest tag to it.
 Although being affected by strong wind shear to its north due to a subtropical jet caused by the presence of a frontal system nearby, it further intensified and achieved a minimum pressure 986 mbar, while tracking northeastwards towards the Brazilian area of authority.
 At around 12:00 UTC on the next day, as the storm entered the boundary of METAREA V, Brazilian Navy's area of responsibility, thus it was assigned the name Raoni.
 Continuing moving northeastwards, Raoni further developed an eye feature as well as a robust band to the east of the system.
 Raoni began to weaken by 30 June, as the subtropical jet broke the barotropic flow over it, and NESDIS dropped the tag as it lost its convective bands.
 On 1 July, Raoni lost its subtropical characteristics and degenerated into a low-pressure area.

 The predecessor extratropical cyclone of Raoni caused heavy rains and strong winds gust up to 104 km/h, downing trees and causing damages to different public and private establishments across Punta del Este.
 The area's waters were also rough due to the storm.
 Downpours with continuous gales were also experienced in Uruguay's capital Montevideo.
 From 24 June to 2 July, Raoni channeled cold air from Antarctica into portions of South America, leading to an unusually potent cold wave across Argentina, Uruguay, Paraguay, Bolivia, and Brazil, with the temperature dropping as much as 15 °C (27 °F) below average in some areas.
 The combination of the cyclone and the cold wave also produced snowfall across the southern portion of South America, with snowfall observed as far north as southern Brazil.